SegersIan/knowledge-base/content/cybersecurity/network-security.md

 | Telnet | TCP 23          | SSH      | TCP 22                                         | Remote Access |
 | SMPT   | TCP 25          | SMTPS over TLS | TCP 465                                  | Sending of emails |
 * `DNSSEC` uses digital signatures for authentication and integrity.
-* `SNMPv3` improves with authentication, integrity validation and encruptions.
+* `SNMPv3` improves with authentication, integrity validation and encryption.
   * You can still run this on a lower security level, if you don't use `authPriv`, then it's insecure, even `v3`
-* `ssh` is also used as tunneling protoctol or `sftp`.
+* `ssh` is also used as tunneling protocol or `sftp`.
-  * If you don't use a password for the `ssh keys`, it's still less ecure.
+  * If you don't use a password for the `ssh keys`, it's still less secure.
-* `SRPT` uses encryption and authentication
+* `SRTP` uses encryption and authentication
   * pairs with `Secure Real Time Control Protocol (SRTCP)` that monitors the `QoS`
 * `LDAPS` is a TLS version of LDAP.